Scripts allow authors to add interactivity to their documents.

 non-empty URL potentially surrounded by spaces identifying a

-script resource of the type given by the type
+script resource of the type given by the type attribute, if the attribute is

-present, or of the type "text/javascript
+present, or of the type "text/javascript", if

 the attribute is absent.
 A resource is a script resource of a given